nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 28     Sgt Norjansher indicated that entries 1, 2, 13 and 30 involved mobile phone calls, while the remaining 34 entries were WhatsApp messages.
 Starting from serial number 3, which was sent from ‘Din’ to Mr Fadli, Mr Fadli would show Sgt Norjansher each successive message on the screen of his mobile phone.
-Sgt Norajnsher would use his own mobile phone and take a photo[\[note: 41\]](#Ftn_41) of the conversation from Fadli’s phone, and transcribe these messages.
+Sgt Norajnsher would use his own mobile phone and take a photo[^41] of the conversation from Fadli’s phone, and transcribe these messages.
 With a view to luring ‘Din’ for apprehension, Sgt Norjansher would tell Mr Fadli exactly what to reply to Din, giving him a level of discretion in composing his message rather than forcing him to follow an exact word-for-word script.
-In transcribing, Sgt Norjansher would type out the Malay conversation first, and then translate[\[note: 42\]](#Ftn_42) the messages to English at the bottom of the Malay sentence using a bracket to distinguish between the two texts.
-Sgt Norjansher professed to be fluent in the Malay language as Malay had been his mother tongue, and a language that he had continued to use conversationally, Sgt Norjansher’s formal education in that language had extended to his GCE O-levels[\[note: 43\]](#Ftn_43).
+In transcribing, Sgt Norjansher would type out the Malay conversation first, and then translate[^42] the messages to English at the bottom of the Malay sentence using a bracket to distinguish between the two texts.
+Sgt Norjansher professed to be fluent in the Malay language as Malay had been his mother tongue, and a language that he had continued to use conversationally, Sgt Norjansher’s formal education in that language had extended to his GCE O-levels[^43].
 To facilitate the operation, starting at serial number 29, Sgt Norjansher told Mr Fadli that he had to buy time at this juncture.
 After learning from Mr Fadli that there was a 7-Eleven store in the vicinity, he had caused Mr Fadli to send a message to ‘Din’ that “I am stopping at the back.
 I am going to buy chocolate for my son at 7-Eleven.”

 ### Incongruity with FORT report

 29     Sgt Norjansher was asked by DPP Teong to clarify the entry in serial number 2 which Sgt Norjansher had documented to be a call **_by_** ‘Din’ **_to_** Mr Fadli.
 This had differed from an extraction report from the CNB’s Forensic Response Team of Mr Shahidin’s phone which appeared to show that the call had been made at 3.45 pm by Mr Fadli (who was listed in Mr Shahidin’s phone as _Amad (Jenggo_)) **_to_** ‘Din’.
-A previous witness; PW3 Forensic Expert Koh Soon Kim had in his FORT report documented the call received from ‘_Amad (Jenggo)’_ (Mr Fadli’s phone) on the 2 August 2016 at 1545 with the annotation “_Recorded a call on the 2nd of August 2016 at 1545 hours_.”[\[note: 44\]](#Ftn_44) On whether ‘Din’ had called Mr Fadli or vice versa in that instance, Sgt Norjansher was candid in conceding that he ‘_could not recall who called who at that point of time_’ but could remember substance of the conversation, which was to set the rendezvous point for ‘Din’ to pass Mr Fadli the Ice.
+A previous witness; PW3 Forensic Expert Koh Soon Kim had in his FORT report documented the call received from ‘_Amad (Jenggo)’_ (Mr Fadli’s phone) on the 2 August 2016 at 1545 with the annotation “_Recorded a call on the 2nd of August 2016 at 1545 hours_.”[^44] On whether ‘Din’ had called Mr Fadli or vice versa in that instance, Sgt Norjansher was candid in conceding that he ‘_could not recall who called who at that point of time_’ but could remember substance of the conversation, which was to set the rendezvous point for ‘Din’ to pass Mr Fadli the Ice.

 ### The Defence Case, accused as sole witness and not calling evidence of Zulkifli

 30     Mr Shahidin, who elected to give evidence on his own behalf, was the sole defence witness.
-Mr Zulkifli, who had fled at the beginning of trial, had been apprehended[\[note: 45\]](#Ftn_45) by the time the prosecution closed its case.
+Mr Zulkifli, who had fled at the beginning of trial, had been apprehended[^45] by the time the prosecution closed its case.
 Mr Zulklifli was offered as a defence witness, but Mr Shahidin had eschewed calling Mr Zulkifli to bolster his case.
 This was after counsel had been given the opportunity to interview Mr Zulkifli, who had been held in remand after his arrest.

 31     Given this election by defence counsel, the inevitable impression would be that Mr Zulkifli would not have been inclined to say anything which would be favourable to Mr Shahidin’s defence.
 Otherwise, if one operated on the premise that Mr Zulkifli supported Mr Shahidin’s account, Mr Zulkifli might would have been a key pillar to prop Mr Shahidin’s contention that there had been no common intention between the two to traffic the packet of _Ice_ to Mr Fadli with Mr Zulkifli.